Every DCEU Movie Ranked From Worst to Best

 As soon as that beautiful Hans Zimmer score begins, a lot of the film’s issues dissolve away and you open up to the film’s scope and epic feel, even if a lot of its thematic elements are misplaced.

 *To read the site’s full review of Man of Steel, please click here.

 #2: Shazam!
 (2019)

 Shazam! is one of the more corny and goofy superhero movies to come around since Sam Raimi’s Spider-Man 2.
-And when you think about it, those two movies have a lot in common, especially with each having a director that was mostly known for horror injecting plenty of wackiness and horrific vibes.
-All of this is brought together for a third act that perfectly silly and frightful while placing an emphasis on over-the-top wish fulfillment.
+And when you think about it, those two movies have a lot in common, especially with each having a director that was mostly known for horror injecting plenty of wackiness and horrific vibes into these blockbusters.
+All of this is brought together in Shazam! for a third act that is perfectly silly and frightful while emphasizing over-the-top wish fulfillment.